JV-conseil/ucloud/django/README.txt

 What this script does

-- installing dependencies.
+- Install dependencies.
-- run migrations.
+- Run migrations.
-- create a superuser.
+- Create a superuser.
-- collectstatic when DEBUG = False.
+- Collectstatic when DEBUG = False.
-- runserver
+- Runserver

 author: